 Therefore, we need to find some verses whereby Sola Scriptura is shown.

 The first premise is correct, but the second is false.
 Extra-Biblical revelation is compatible with Sola Scriptura.
 The Reformed tradition recognizes revelation from God outside Scripture and has for centuries.
-[List natural revelation and one other example.]
+For instance, the Westminster Confession’s first chapter begins by contrasting Scripture to natural revelation: “the light of nature, and the works of creation and providence do so far manifest the goodness, wisdom, and power of God, as to leave men unexcusable.”

 Sola Scriptura does not limit the scope of divine revelation to Scripture.
-Rather, it is the doctrine that God’s normative method for speaking to His saints is through Scripture, historically.
-Furthermore, in the age between the completion of the New Testament writings and Christ’s final return at judgment, the scope of special revelation is the Bible.
+Rather, the doctrine of Sola Scriptura includes two aspects relevant here.
+First, historically, God’s normative method for speaking to His saints is through Scripture.
+Second, in the age between the completion of the New Testament writings and Christ’s final return at judgment, the scope of special revelation is the Bible.

 Roman Catholic Lexical Argument